-Bilateral technical discussions between the two countries in 2014 have shown numerous similarities in technical deficiency.
-In this period the transmission system operators (HOPS and ELES) and distribution networks (HEP – ODS and SODO) of Croatia and Slovenia began to search for joint solutions.
-The most promising solution appeared to be the establishment of international cooperation in the implementation of smart grids.
-This would increase the technical and economic efficiency of invested capital, human resources and technical know-how.
-And the idea of the SINCRO-GRID project was thus born.
+The increasing integration of decentralised renewable energy sources (RES) both in the regions of Slovenia and Croatia has led to a lack of flexibility resources needed to regulate the electricity system.
+In 2014, the transmission system operators (HOPS and ELES) and distribution system operators (HEP ODS and SODO) of Croatia and Slovenia began to search for joint solutions.
+The most promising appeared to be the establishment of international cooperation in setting up smart grids – and the idea of the SINCRO.GRID project was born.